Monday, February 17, 2014

 More often than not, I wear more casual ‘street fashion’ such as skinny jeans and sexy tops.
 I really like some of the designers such as Herve Leger bandage dresses, Gucci jewellery and Kurt Geiger shoes.
 I have a small collection of such items like my beloved Dior & Gucci flat shoes and my Louis Vuitton & Gucci handbags.
 I can’t really afford these though so many have to wait on my shopping list!

-I believe that such pageants not only show the public that transgender people can be very beautiful but they can also act as an aspiration and achievement for some transgender people.
-Simply to take part in one would be a huge achievement and honour for me as it would show that I have the confidence to present myself and be judged.
+Nicole: By now, you could guess that I love watching beauty pageants of all sorts, and transgender ones are no exception!
+I even visited Ms. TS Philippines UK to support some of my friends who were taking part.
+I believe that such pageants not only show the public that transgender people can be very beautiful, but they can also act as an aspiration and achievement for some transgender people.
+Simply to take part in one would be a huge achievement and honor for me, as it would show that I have the confidence to present myself and be judged.
 I have therefore set participating in one as a personal goal.

-Monika: Are you involved in the life of your local LGBT community?
+Monika: How actively are you involved in your local LGBT community?

 Nicole: Locally I am not so involved and lead a regular life as a normal person with few who suspect me as anything but a woman.
 I do however get involved in Pride and LGBT badminton events.
 I also when available try to support my friend who runs a regular transgender film event at the Cinema Museum in London.

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who are hesitant about transitioning due to fears of discrimination and negativity?

 Nicole: Transitioning from male to female is not at all easy and the decision should not be taken lightly.
 I have received a lot of questions about this through YouTube from people who both young and old, from many countries around the world and who are in a range of social situations.